-1. Starting in Cap Ferret to connect with the VD in les Dunes de l’Amour – about 30 km north of Cap Ferret; this after a day visiting Arcachon (reachable by train) and Dune de Pilat, ferry to Cap Ferret in the evening.
+1. We would start in Cap Ferret to connect with the VD in les Dunes de l’Amour – this is about 30 km north of Cap Ferret; we would first visit Arcachon (reachable by train) and Dune de Pilat, then ferry to Cap Ferret in the evening.
 Or stay the evening in Pyla-Sur-Mer and in the morning ferry to Cap Ferret

 3. To Châtelaillon-Plage

 4. To Port de Marans (about 1 km from the route in Marans, follow the VF)

 5. To les Sables d’Olonne

 8. To Guenrouet (check out B&B Ty Canal d’or)